Skip to main content

 Art Club

-Mr. Bachta and Mr. Cincotta
+Mr. Bachta

 Art Club members gain an enhanced appreciation for artists and different styles of art through museum tours.
 Trips have been to major museums in New York City, Boston, Washington and Philadelphia.
 Art Club students are also involved in school beautification projects each year, fundraising events and The Memory Project, a service project that involves drawing portraits of orphaned children around the world.